 Many travelers would happily pay a reasonable difference to sleep in relative comfort on the flight, particularly with increasingly grim economy seat dimensions.
 At the same time, many business travelers pass up on lounges anyway.

 These moves are seen as a way of fending off low cost airline competition bringing innovative business class concepts to more and more long haul flying routes.
-The world expects JetBlue to announce service to Europe in the coming year, Norwegian has tinkered with business class cabins and new airlines are popping up in Asia, such as Starlux are chiming in with their own variation.
+The world expects JetBlue to innovate in the US-London business class market next year, and Norwegian has tinkered with business class cabins too.
+New airlines are popping up in Asia, such as Starlux chiming in with their own variation.

 When it comes to pricing, there’s never been a better time to fly business class, or at least there won’t be when people actually travel again.
 It just might not feel quite the same, as a few odds and ends go missing.